-The statement of net position shows South Weber City's entire position and liabilities with the difference shown as net position.
+The statement of net position shows South Weber City's assets, liabilities and deferred outflows and inflows of resources, with the difference shown as net position.
 Increases or decreases over time in net position gives an indicator as to whether the financial condition of South Weber City is improving or declining.